Using Another Service Platform

 skopeo login

 .
-For more information, you can refer to the Git repository dedicated to Skopeo).If you configured authentication when you uploaded the first tar archive
+For more information, you can refer to the Git repository dedicated to Skopeo. -

 Run the following command line in the decompressed archive to start the image upload: